migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 This project will guide you through the process of building your own intelligent rover using readily available components and open-source software step by step.
 I divided this project in three parts for simplicity.
 You can also find the whole project decscription in my <a href="https://www.hackster.io/mikroller/ai-autonomous-room-rover-robot-a2r3-part-2-48f5a5" target="_blank">hackster</a> page.

-WELCOME to the first series part1: building the obstacle avoidance system.

 Objectives

     Autonomous Navigation: Enable the rover to move around a room without human intervention, avoiding obstacles.